brodyking/ptrack/README.md

 **[Documentation](/docs/index.md)** &middot; **[Live Demo](https://pt.benadryl.dev)**

 ## ⚡ v4.0 Release Notes
+v4.0 is a massive rewrite for almost every point on the application.
+There is almost no compatability between v3.2 and 4.0.
+Be careful when updating.

+- Overhauled Database
-- Overhauled Database: Now stores user data in json.
+  - Now stores user data in json.
 Much simplier.
 Check the history of ```data/database.php``` to see what I mean.
-  - **NOTE**: You cannot transfer a database from v3.2 or below to v4
+  - **NOTE**: You cannot transfer data from v3.2 or below to v4.0

+- Overhauled UI:
+  - Single page UI.
+Every action is done within the `/index.php`
+  - Much more organized on the frontend and backend.
+  - It is slower, because we are using bootstrap-icons.
+I may change this in the future if it proves to be a big problem.

 - Slight Logo Change

-- Removed old "Todays Statistics"

 ## 📥 Installation